List of airliner shootdown incidents: 2020: African Express Airways Brasilia crash

-2024: Darfur Ilyushin Il-76 shootdown

-On 21 October 2024, a Ilyushin Il-76T possibly owned by New Way Cargo Airlines was shot down by the Rapid Support Forces, while flying over the region of Darfur, Sudan.
-All five crew members on board were killed, including two Russian nationals and three Sudanese.

 2024: Azerbaijan Airlines Flight 8243

 On 25 December 2024, an Azerbaijan Airlines Embraer 190 (registered 4K-AZ65) crashed while attempting an emergency landing at Aktau International Airport, Kazakhstan.
 Azerbaijani officials told Reuters that preliminary results indicate the plane was struck by a Russian Pantsir-S air defence system.
 Associated Press subsequently reported that aviation experts believe it was likely shot at and struck by Russian air defences near its destination Grozny.
 The airliner was denied an emergency landing in Russia, and instead guided over the Caspian Sea.
 ADS-B data obtained by Flightradar24 showed the crippled aircraft experienced variable altitude of ±8,000 feet for at least 75 minutes, with photos from the crash site showing puncture damage to the vertical and horizontal stabilizers.
-Out of the 67 passengers and crew onboard, 38 died, including both pilots.
+Out of the 67 passengers and crew on board, 38 died, including both pilots.

 2025: IBM Airlines Boeing 737 incident

 On 3 May 2025, a cargo Boeing 737-290C Advanced operated by IBM Airlines was destroyed at Nyala Airport by the Sudanese Armed Forces (SAF) during the Sudanese civil war.
 It was destroyed due to suspicions of carrying military weapons and supplies to the Rapid Support Forces (RSF).
-All 20 occupants on board the aircraft were killed.
-Sources disagree on if it was a bombing or a shootdown.
+54 out of 111 occupants on board the aircraft were killed.
+Reuters analyses showed, that the aircraft was bombed at the tarmac.

+2025: Nyala Boeing 727 incident

+On October 23, 2025, a Boeing 727-200 crashed while landing in Nyala.
+The plane veered off the side of the runway and caught fire, reportedly killing 19 people including both pilots and 17 passengers.
+The Sudanese army claimed to have shot down the plane and stated that it was transporting weapons.

+2026: Minembwe Antonov An-28 shootdown

+On August 27, 2026, an Antonov An-28, arriving from Bukavu, was shot down on approach to Minembwe.
+At least four people on board were killed.
+It is unclear if the aircraft was on a military flight on a civilian cargo flight.